The Binomial Distribution and Related Distributions

 Multinomial Distribution

-This is a generalization of the binomial distribution to the case where a categorical trial is independently repeated $m$ times, representing how many times each category appears.
+This is a generalization of the binomial distribution to the case where a categorical trial is independently repeated \(m\) times, representing how many times each category appears.

-The probability mass function is: $$ p(x_1, \dots, x_k | m, \mu_1, \dots, \mu_k) = \frac{m!}{x_1! x_2! \dots x_k!} \mu_1^{x_1} \mu_2^{x_2} \dots \mu_k^{x_k} $$ where $m = \sum_{j=1}^k x_j$ is the total number of trials.
+\[ p(x*1, \dots, x_k | m, \mu_1, \dots, \mu_k) = \frac{m!}{x_1! x_2! \dots x_k!} \mu_1^{x_1} \mu_2^{x_2} \dots \mu_k^{x_k} \]

 References